mstksg/inCode/copy/entries/machines-3.md

 `Auto`.
 All of a sudden, having to "manually thread" the extra channel of input in is a real nightmare.
-In addition, you can't even statically guarantee that the `String` `replicateGets` eventually was the same `String` that the user originally passed in....some `Auto` along the way could have changed it before passing it on![^readernotio]
+In addition, you can't even statically guarantee that the `String` `replicateGets` eventually was the same `String` that the user originally passed in.
+When composing/calling it, who knows if the Auto that composes `replicateGets'` passes in the same initially gotten String?[^readernotio]

 [^readernotio]: By the way, you might notice this pattern as something that seems more fit for `Reader` than `IO`.
 We'll look at that later!